fadion/strongoose/README.md

 }
 ```

-That's equivalent to this schema in Mongoose:
+That's equivalent to these schemas in Mongoose:

 ```javascript
 const settingsSchema = new mongoose.Schema({